 - 1/3 cup toasted walnuts or pecans (I like a mix of both)

 - Line a baking sheet with parchment paper.

 - Sift dry ingredients onto wax paper or into a bowl.
 Set aside.

 - With an electric mixer on med-high, beat butter, oil, sugars, egg & vanilla for 2 minutes until thick.

 - With mixer on lowest speed, stir in flour mixture followed by chocolate chips and nuts.

-- Drop dough by rounded teaspoons onto parchment.
+- Drop dough by rounded tablespoons onto parchment.